 General Information: Oedo-Onsen Monogatari (大江戸温泉物語) is an onsen theme park located in Odaiba, Tokyo.
 Odaiba is an artificial island where you can also find the famous and kinda romantic Body Immersive museum teamLab Planets and the world’s first digital art museum teamLab Borderless.
 It is a very popular spot for dates and many Japanese couples come here.
 My boyfriend and I always spent the last evening of our Japan trips in Odaiba.

 Romantic Onsen Day Trip: During the day from 12:00 – 16:00 o’clock you can reserve the onsen theme park’s rooms with a private onsen for 2 hours.
-They only have 10 rooms, so I would recommend you to come here at 11:00 o’clock when the onsen and reception for the rooms open.
+They only have 10 rooms, so I would recommend you to come here at 11:00 o’clock when the onsen and the reception for the rooms are open.
 You can choose between a deluxe suite (特別室), a semi-deluxe suite (準特別室), and a Japanese-style room (和室).
 Each room looks Japanese, but the suite’s private baths are bigger and look more like a jacuzzi.

 Stay Overnight: While you can also stay overnight, I wouldn’t really recommend it, because it is a bit expensive (29,000円 for the cheapest room with a private onsen).
 For the same price, you can also find a nice onsen in a real onsen town.
 If you are only in Tokyo this is definitely a good option, though.